emuell/afseq/docs/src/guide/cycles.md

 * Stacks and random choices are valid without brackets (`a | b` is parsed as `[a | b]`)

-* `:` sets the instrument or remappable target instead of selecting samples
+* `:` sets the instrument or remappable target instead of selecting samples but also allows setting note attributes such as instrument/volume/pan/delay (e.g. `c4:v0.1:p0.5`)

 * In bjorklund expressions, operators *within* and on the *right side* are not supported (e.g. `bd(<3 2>, 8)` and `bd(3, 8)*2` are *not* supported)